dapak2002/programming-languages-2022/report.md

 ### Data Analysis

-- Github has an enormous amount of publicly available data.
+- Github, Stackoverflow, Reddit and other places have an enormous amount of publicly available data.
 If you have experience with data analysis, you can use it to learn more about how programming languages are used.
 For example, look at [GitHut](https://githut.info/) and  [GHArchive](https://www.gharchive.org/).
   - Is it possible to extract data about users moving from one language into another language?
   - Natural Language Processing (NLP)
     - Is it possible to use natural language processing (sentiment analysis, etc) to learn what programmers think of languages from forums such as Reddit?